 In rare cases, swelling develops in your throat.
 Since this can quickly block your airways, you should consider this a medical emergency requiring immediate attention.

-When your angioedema is associated with an allergic reaction, Dr. Herrscher may treat it with antihistamines or oral steroids, or he may try immunosuppressive medications if steroids don’t help.
+When your angioedema is associated with an allergic reaction, The doctors at AIR Care may treat it with antihistamines or oral steroids, or he may try immunosuppressive medications if steroids don’t help.
 If you have chronic idiopathic angioedema, he may recommend Xolair®, a biologic medication that’s administered in the AIR Care office infusion center.

-Beyond treating and relieving your acute symptoms, Dr. Herrscher performs a thorough evaluation to determine what caused your angioedema.
+Beyond treating and relieving your acute symptoms, Dr. Herrscher and Dr. Saifi perform a thorough evaluation to determine what caused your angioedema.
 You may need blood work or allergy testing, then he develops a customized treatment plan that may include immunotherapy.

 If your angioedema doesn’t go away in a few days, or it’s severe or painful, call AIR Care or schedule an appointment online.